sousa-andre/terraform-provider-benthos/README.md

 # Benthos Provider

 > [!CAUTION]
 > This provider is in an early stage of development.
-Production usage is not recommened.
+Production usage is not recommended.

 ## Requirements